onionpancakes/chassis/README.md

 ## Composite Attribute Values

-Collection of attribute values are concatenated as spaced strings.
+A collection of attribute values are concatenated as a spaced string.

 ```clojure
 (c/html [:div {:class ["foo" "bar"]}])